rubensworks/article-quoted-triples-index/content/background.md

 which is done by many RDF storage techniques, such as [RDF-3X](cite:cites rdf3x) and [Hexastore](cite:cites hexastore).
-Given that a triple consists of a subject (`S`), predicate (`P`) and object (`O`), they both include six indexes for different triple component orders (`SPO`, `SOP`, `OSP`, `OPS`, `PSO` and `POS`).
+Given that a triple consists of a subject (`S`), predicate (`P`) and object (`O`), both systems include six indexes for different triple component orders (`SPO`, `SOP`, `OSP`, `OPS`, `PSO` and `POS`).
 The presence of these indexes allows all possible triple patterns to be executed efficiently.
 For example, the triple pattern query `??O` can be answered most efficiently using the `OSP` or `OPS` indexes, while the query `S?O` could be answered using `SOP` and `OSP`.
-Next to triple pattern access efficiency, these orders also enable more efficient inner join processing inside query engines, where the highly efficient sort-merge join could for example be used for joins between triple patterns if triples are sorted in the same manner.
+Next to triple pattern access efficiency, these orders also enable more efficient triple pattern join processing inside query engines, where the highly efficient sort-merge join could for example be used for joins between triple patterns if triples are sorted in the same manner.
 RDF-3X goes a step further, and also provides six aggregated indexes (`SP`, `SO`, `PS`, `PO`, `OS`, and `OP`), and three one-valued indexes (`S`, `P`, and `O`).
 The triples inside each index can be stored in different ways, such as ordered lists (Hexastore) or B+Trees (RDF-3X).
-Approaches such as [HDT](cite:cites hdt) and [OSTRICH](cite:cites ostrich) go the different direction, and store fewer indexes (`SPO`, `POS`, `OSP`) to focus purely on the triple pattern access efficiency.
+Approaches such as [HDT](cite:cites hdt) and [OSTRICH](cite:cites ostrich) go the different direction, and store fewer indexes (`SPO`, `POS`, `OSP`) to focus purely on the triple pattern access efficiency in combination with a lower storage cost.
+In the context of this article, we assume tree-like indexing, and we refer to the triple component parts of an index as *triple component indexes*.
+For example, the `SPO` index would have 3 triple component indexes: `S`, `P`, and `O`.

 ### Dictionary encoding

 A second important aspect in RDF indexing is the *encoding of RDF terms using dictionaries*.
-The main purpose of dictionary-encoding is the reduction in storage overhead if RDF terms are reused across multiple triples inside indexes.
+A main purpose of dictionary-encoding is the reduction in storage overhead if RDF terms are reused across multiple triples inside indexes.
 The dictionary itself is a datastructure that maintains a bidirectional mapping of RDF terms to their encodings.
-Instead of storing RDF terms directly inside indexes, the are first encoded into a more compact datatype, such as an integer, which is then stored inside the index instead.
+Instead of storing RDF terms directly inside indexes, terms are first encoded into a more compact datatype, such as an integer, which is then stored inside the index instead.
 At query time, non-variable triple pattern terms can also be encoded, and queried inside the index.
-When returning query results, the encoded triples can be decoded using the dictionary.
+When returning query results, encoded triples can be decoded using the dictionary.

-[](#figure-background-triplestore) shows an illustration of the typical components inside a triplestore.
+[](#figure-background-triplestore) shows an illustration of the typical components of a triplestore.
-This example store contains three indexes, with triples store in `SPO`, `POS`, and `OSP` orders in tree-like structure.
+This example store contains three indexes, with triples stored in `SPO`, `POS`, and `OSP` orders in tree-like structure.
 These indexes make use of a single shared dictionary, which encodes the RDF terms inside all RDF triples stored by the indexes.

 <figure id="figure-background-triplestore">